 Referred to by some aspiring screenwriters as a Hollywood bible, this book evolved from my own success and frustrations and contained more practical advice than any other of its kind.

 One reader, Mirko Betz, took the advice in the book and ended up selling his first screenplay 11 months after arriving in L.A. from Germany to Roland Emmerich of "Independence Day" fame.
 In a classic case of lucky networking, Mirko was babysitting for a friend of Emmerich, got to talking to him, Emmerich ending up reading his script, and gave him a deal!

 After these books came out, I began getting 500 to 1,000 emails per week.
 It was amazing.

-My dog named Tex who winks.
-He's a Carolina dog, aka "Dixie Dingo," the original American dog.
+Our dog named Tex was a Carolina dog, aka "Dixie Dingo," the original American dog.
 They come in his coloring and also in all white.
 Apparently, they're also known as "camp dogs" and were the indigenous canine found on the Eastern seaboard tribes of Native Americans when the Europeans first arrived in North America.